 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Please visit the information page of the Belize Tourism Bureau for the latest information on entry requirements in Belize.

 - Is a curfew in place?
 Yes

-- On the 4th day of March 2021, a curfew is imposed during the hours of ten o’clock pm until five o’clock am of the following morning, for a period of thirty days.
+- On September 19, 2021, a curfew is in place daily from 19:00 pm to 04:00 am except in the tourist areas of San Pedro, Caye Caulker, Placencia, and Hopkins where the curfew hours are 21:00 pm to 04:00 am.
 Persons are not permitted to be in any public space during this time and risk a fine if found in contravention of the regulation.